R-iu/typst_template_packages/README.md

 ## Template display

-The assignment template provides a document layout and helpers for typed assignments.
+The assignment template provides a document layout and helpers for typed assignments, plotting, and small linear-algebra demos.

 ![Assignment template preview](./assets/assignment-preview.png)